-Radek is former First Chairman of the PCJ Open Source Foundation Council, member of the German J and Beyond e.V., former OSM Board Member and since March 2017 department coordinator of the Joomla!
+Radek is former First Chairman of the PCJ Open Source Foundation Council, member of the German J and Beyond e.V., former OSM Board Member and former department coordinator of the Joomla!
 Marketing & Communication Department.

-His other Joomla! involvement includes contributing to the work of the Bug Squad.
-Radek is also member of the Joomla!
-Events Team, the Joomla!
-Social Media team, the Joomla Events Traveller (JET) team and several other Joomla! teams and working groups.
+His Joomla! involvement includes contributing to the work of the Bug Squad.
+Radek is also member of several Joomla! teams and working groups.

 Radek is a passionate bee-keeper and photograph.